The Pembroke Hill School: Country Day School

-At the time, Kansas Citians of means commonly sent their children to boarding schools on the east coast.
+At the time, Kansas City's wealthy commonly sent their children to boarding schools on the East Coast.
 Hill did not want to send her daughter and three sons "back east."
-She believed they should be able to have an equal education in Kansas City.
+She believed they should have equal access to education in Kansas City.
 This led her to research the workings of college preparatory schools, especially the progressive education of the Country Day School movement.

-In 1910, using funds from 12 Kansas City businessmen, Hill founded the Country Day School for boys, which accepted both day students and boarders (boarding ceased in the 1950s).
-The initial enrollment was 20 students but grew to 52 within three years.
-It sat on what is today Pembroke Hill's Ward Parkway Campus, to the west of the Country Club Plaza at the intersection of State Line Road.
+In 1910, using funds solicited from 12 Kansas City businesspeople, Hill founded the Country Day School for boys, which accepted both day students and boarders (boarding ceased in the 1950s).
+The initial enrollment was 20 students, but grew to 52 within three years.
+It sat on what is today Pembroke Hill's Ward Parkway Campus, to the west of the Country Club Plaza at 5121 State Line Road.

+Sunset Hill School

-Three years later, Ruth Carr Patton and Frances Matteson Bowersock joined with Hill to found the Sunset Hill School, named after Hill's favorite area on the Vassar campus.
-Sunset Hill was located on what today is Pembroke Hill's Wornall Campus, south of the Country Club Plaza.
+Three years later, Ruth Carr Patton and Frances Matteson Bowersock joined with Hill to found the Sunset Hill School at 400 West 51st Street, named after Hill's favorite area on the Vassar campus (Sunset Hill is above Sunset Lake at Vassar).
+Sunset Hill was located on what is now Pembroke Hill's Wornall Campus, south of Country Club Plaza.
 At the time of its founding, the campus overlooked the Kansas City Country Club (today Loose Park).
-It also includes a portion of the battlefield from the Battle of Westport.
+It also includes a portion of the Battle of Westport battlefield.

+Pembroke School

-In 1925, some educators and students left the Country Day School to form the Pembroke School for boys.
-Their endeavor failed amidst the Great Depression, and the two schools re-merged in 1933 to form the Pembroke-Country Day School, keeping the Country Day School's original campus.
-It usually was referred to as "Pem Day."
+In 1925, some educators and students left the Country Day School to form the Pembroke School for boys at 7444 State Line Road (about 23 blocks south of the Country Day School).
+The school was adjacent to Lincoln and Lee University, which opened 1927.
+An advertisement for Pembroke noted it was "modeled after the finest English boarding schools."
+Two major schools in England (Oxford and Cambridge) have the Pembroke name because of their connection to the Earl of Pembroke.

-Merger